moritzstadler/acvi-med/README.md

 ## Deploying the System

 First navigate to the `/vcfimport/tool` folder.
 Starting the web application and the server backend alongside the database can be done comfortably with the following command.
-Depending on your local setup you might need to prepend `sudo`.
+Depending on your local setup it might not be necessary to prepend `sudo`.

-<pre><code>docker-compose up -d --build</code></pre>
+<pre><code>sudo docker-compose up -d --build</code></pre>

 You should be able to view the web application in your browser by accessing `localhost` or the domain of the server you set the project up on.
 The initial credentials are `changeme` `changeme`.
 After logging in you should first create a new admin user for yourself by entering your email, checking 'Admin' and clicking 'Create'.
 After that open the activation link and select a secure password for yourself.
 Make sure to only delete the `changeme` account after you have successfully created another admin user.